 When we speak about the occasions of revelation and their importance in understanding the meanings of the verses of the Quran, we are actually trying to explore the specific human contexts in which the verses were revealed, not in a limited sense, but rather to distinguish them from other contexts which we may be confused about.

-When we discuss or try to explore the occasion of the revelation of a certain verse, we are endeavoring to discover the human context in which this exact verse was revealed in order to be able to apply it in other exact contexts and never confuse contexts of similar, but not exact, nature.
+When we discuss or try to explore the occasion of the revelation of a certain verse, we are endeavoring to discover the human context in which this exact verse was revealed.
+That is in order to be able to apply it in other exact contexts and never confuse contexts of similar, but not exact, nature.

 Being the perfect and the final word of the Creator, the Quran relates the story of mankind since the dawn of time, passing through all times and spaces, not bound by any borders or locations.